-The forgotten, shocking true story of the largest and deadliest man made disaster in US history -- the nuclear sized explosions in Texas City on April 16, 1947 -- and the ordinary people who did extraordinary things to save a town, their families, and themselves.
+The forgotten and shocking true story of the largest/deadliest man made disaster in US history -- the nuclear sized explosions on April 16, 1947 -- and the ordinary people who became extraordinary heroes that fateful day.

 This is Texas City.